KageSilver/yAPP/Documentation/Test Plan.md

     - GetCommentsByPid()
     - DeleteComment()
     - UpdateComment()
+ - Test average cases and expected exceptions for VoteController with unit tests for the following methods:
+    - GetVote()
+    - GetVotesByPid()
+    - AddVote()
+    - RemoveVote()
 #### Integration tests
  - Test average cases and some expected exceptions for CommentController with integration tests for api endpoints:
     - GET: api/comments/getPostByCid?cid={cid}